 Charlie Babbitt (Tom Cruise) is a selfish yuppie whose sportscar business is quickly sinking in debt.
 When his estranged father dies and leaves him practically without inheritance, furious Charlie finds out he has an autistic savant brother Raymond (Dustin Hoffman).

 During a kidnapping turning into an epic road trip across the USA, the two brothers bond.
-After discovering Raymond's astonishing talent with numbers, they also end up in Las Vegas counting cards in blackjack tables.
+After discovering Raymond's astonishing talent with numbers, they also end up in Las Vegas counting cards in live blackjack tables.

 Usually, I'd include the movie trailer, but this seems like the perfect time to make an exception.
 After all, this is a list of gambling movies and strictly speaking, Rain Man isn't one.